In this article: (click on these to bring you down into the article)

 – “AR Art Projector: Da Vinci Eye” (for both apple and android $9.99) See below for more on this app.

-– “Camera Lucida on the App Store” Beware: There seems to be another app with the same name.
-The one I use most is by Peter Moeykens and currently costs $15 ($9.99 for the app + $4.99 for a must have add-on to auto-correct for perspective).
-They have made amazing improvements for this app.
+– “Camera Lucida AR Drawing” on the App Store by Big Idea Design!”
+Beware: There seems to be another app with the same name.
+This app was sold in Aug 2024 to Big Idea Design.
+The graphic looks different now.
+The price is now at $25? ($19.99 for the app + $4.99 for a must have add-on to auto-correct for perspective).
+They have continued to make improvements for this app.
 You can use the front facing camera or the back camera.
-Camera Lucida uses a calibrating image within the app.
+Camera Lucida AR Drawing uses a calibrating image within the app.
 You simply print this same image and place it on your painting surface.
 Then press a button, the app magically compares these two images and adjusts the angle and any distortion very quickly so you can start drawing in minutes!!!

 There are many videos on YouTube and info on Facebook on how to use this app.
 Search YouTube for “Camera Lucida Tutorials”.
 Look for resent videos because of the many changes they have made.
 You really need to watch many of these.
-To use the forward facing camera you need one of my new easels or a base and mirror from Osmo.
+To use the forward facing camera you need one of my new easels or a base and Reflector/mirror from Osmo.
 Search on “Osmo new base for ipad”.
 You might find one cheaper than Amazon.
 Or ask if I have started to sell my new special easels.
 Mine work great!
-For just the OSMO Reflector, see the Accessories tab in the OSMO store.
+For just the OSMO Reflector, search for “replacement OSMO reflector”, or go to their web page Schools.playosmo.com and see the Accessories tab in the OSMO store.
 There are different reflectors for different size devices.
-Just the reflector costs $10+5 for shipping or two cost $20 w/free shipping… Other places charge more.
+Just the reflector costs $9.99+1 for shipping.
+Other places charge more.

 TOP